Links for the Union

-There are many very good websites, blogs, and Facebook pages that offer a tremendous commentary from the perspective of those in favour of keeping Scotland in the UK – across a wide spectrum of political parties, campaign groups and individuals.
+There are many very good websites, blogs, and Facebook pages that offer a tremendous commentary from the perspective of those who favour Scotland staying in the UK – across a wide spectrum of political parties, campaign groups and individuals.
 The range of opinions covered here is broad in terms of political, community and personal perspectives, but the common ingredient is support for the Union of Scotland with the rest of the UK.
 I have included details of 7 websites and Facebook pages here that are amongst my favourites.
 Each of the main Scottish pro-Union political parties have very active websites but of course major on their individual perspectives rather than the wider campaign to protect the Union.
 Also while the Better Together campaign was very active during the Referendum on behalf of the cross party campaign, that site is now no longer properly operational.
 The broader campaign to promote Scotland’s place within the United Kingdom is now led by:

 An excellent site with broad appeal to those wanting the UK to stay together.
 A non-party movement including diverse opinions but all supporting the view that staying together is in the interests of the people of Scotland and the rest of the UK.